Overview of All My Telescopes

 The TS-Optics Photoline 102 mm f/7 FPL53 Triplet Apo with 2.5" RPA focuser is regarded as exhibiting very little color fringing with respect to its price.
 That is why I bought it in July 2020 on the advice of my astronomy dealer - unfortunately not from him, because the unit was hardly available.
 In a first comparison day and night (M 3) the refractor showed itself clearly superior to my Omegon refractor PS 72/432.

-I operated the refractor on the Sky-Watcher Star Discovery AZ GoTo mount with GoTo.
+I operated the refractor on my Sky-Watcher Star Discovery AZ GoTo mount with GoTo.
 However, I never owned a suitable manual mount for it.
 I therefore sold my TS-Optics Photoline 102 mm f/7 in the beginning of October 2024.

 For details see page TS Optics Photoline 102/714 Information (4" Refractor).
 For technical data see here.